-The YEOP specialists assist youth in attaining their goals through a variety of services:
+The YEOP specialists help youth achieve their goals through a variety of services:

-- Peer advising allows youth clients to interact with professional individuals having similar paths and perspectives as they identify their occupational interests and develop career goals.
+- Peer advising allows youth to interact with professionals who have similar life experiences, identify their occupational interests, and develop career goals.

-- Referrals to supportive services as necessary based on individual needs assessment of youth clients for the purpose of empowering clients to overcome barriers in pursuit of their educational and vocational goals.
-This may include but not limited to transportation, child care, housing assistance and clothing community resources.
+- Referrals to supportive services based on the individual needs of youth.
+This can include transportation, childcare, housing assistance, and clothing community resources.

-- Employment Preparation & Assistance through the providing of job search tools such as resume preparation, interview preparation, employer expectations, customized job search, and other skills needed to be a successful job seeker in the local labor market.
-Please note: this is not a job placement or “summer youth work experience” program.
+- Employment preparation and assistance through job search tools including resume and interview preparation, employer expectations, and customized job searches.
+Note: This is not a job placement or summer youth work experience program.

-- YEOP Workshops that prepare students with team building and communication skills enabling them to be successful in any employer’s hiring process.
-Workshops topics include but are not limited to résumé writing, mock interviews, computer literacy, properly completing job applications, and more.
+- YEOP Workshops prepare students with team building and communication skills to help them through the hiring process.
+Workshop topics include resume writing, mock interviews, computer literacy, completing job applications, and more.

 - Referral to training providers including Regional Occupational Programs, General Educational Development Test centers with the purpose of receiving their High School Diploma or California High School Equivalency Certificate, and post-secondary education.

-Eligible youth include individuals, ages 15 through 25, who are at risk of not achieving their educational goals and who are current high school students; college students; high school dropouts; and/or at risk of dropping out from school.
-In addition, youth who fall under any of the characteristics below may also be found eligible:
+Eligible youth include people ages 15 to 25, who are at-risk of not achieving their educational goals in high school or college.
+Youth who are any of the following may also be eligible: